Skip to content

 Field Type Default Description

-proxy.enabled bool false Enable HTTPS reverse proxy
+proxy.enabled bool auto Enable reverse proxy (auto-enabled when a port is set)

-proxy.https_port int 6789 Port for the HTTPS proxy server
+proxy.https_port int 6789 Port for the HTTPS proxy server (default when enabled with no ports set)

 proxy.domain string required Base domain for subdomain routing